 Uinta County School District #6 recognizes that well-nourished children are better equipped to learn.
 Providing healthy food and nutrition education are the key ingredients in educating students to make choices that will develop into life-long, healthy eating habits.
 On this page, you will find links to our school menus, meal prices, free and reduced meal applications, and district policies, along with helpful nutrition information and resources.

-Your family may qualify for free or reduced price meals.
-Request a form from the school or district office and complete it as directed.
+Your family may qualify for free or reduced-price meals.
+You can click on the link and print it or request a form from the school or district office and complete it as directed.
 We accept applications at any time throughout the school year.

 Urie Elementary School